gvwilson/thirdbit/_posts/2008/2008-07-21-it-wasnt-meant-to-be-funny-but.md

 ---
-title: "It Wasn't *Meant* To Be Funny, But..."
+title: "It Wasn't *Meant* To Be Funny, But…"
 date: 2008-07-21 18:48:35
 year: 2008
 ---